CeliaLaurent/P2.12_FinalProject/README.md

 - **Intel Advisor**: *Design and optimize high-performing code for modern computer architectures.
 Effectively use more cores, vectorization, memory, and heterogeneous processing..*
-- **Intel VTune Profiler** : *Locate performance bottlenecks fast.
+- **Intel VTune Profiler** or **VTune Amplifier** : *Locate performance bottlenecks fast.
 Advanced sampling and profiling techniques quickly analyze your code, isolate issues, and deliver insights for optimizing performance on modern processors.*
-- **Intel Trace Analyzer and Collector** : *a graphical tool for understanding MPI application behavior, quickly finding bottlenecks, improving correctness, and achieving high performance for parallel cluster applications based on Intel architecture.*
+- **Intel Trace Analyzer and Collector (ITAC)** : *a graphical tool for understanding MPI application behavior, quickly finding bottlenecks, improving correctness, and achieving high performance for parallel cluster applications based on Intel architecture.*

 ## 0. Setup
 The experiments were done on the **Galileo** cluster of the **CINECA**.